-- (a) gives approval to the making of a housing loan; or - (b) refuses to make a housing loan, - 25 the applicant for the loan shall, at the time he is notified of the approval of the loan or of the refusal to give such approval, be furnished with a copy of any report made to the mortgage lender on the value of the security. - (2) There shall be attached to or included in every valuation report 30 furnished to an applicant in accordance with this section a note stating clearly the nature and purpose of the report. - 101.-(1) Any insurance which a mortgage lender may require a Insurance of borrower to effect and keep effected on property mortgaged to the property. lender may be effected by the borrower with any insurer and through 35 any intermediary.
+- 103.-(1) Where a mortgage lender- - (a) gives approval to the making of a housing loan; or the applicant for the loan shall, at the time he is notified of the approval of the loan or of the refusal to give such approval, be furnished by the mortgage lender with a copy of the report ("valuation report") made to the mortgage lender on the value of the security.

+(b) refuses to make a housing loan,

+(2) The mortgage lender shall attach to or include in every valuation report furnished to an applicant in accordance with subsection (1) a note stating clearly the nature and purpose of the report.

+- (3) There shall be no charge made to the applicant for a valuation report if the loan application is refused. - 104.-(1) Any insurance which a mortgage lender may require a Insurance of borrower to effect and keep effected on property mortgaged to the property. lender may be effected by the borrower with any insurer and through any intermediary.
-- (2) When the mortgage lender requires a borrower to effect such insurance for the first time as respects a mortgaged property, it shall, at the same time, notify him in writing that the insurance may be so effected and of the nature and extent of the required insurance. - (3) A mortgage lender shall not impose a requirement in regard to the nature and extent of insurance on mortgaged property which differentiates as between insurance effected through the agency of the mortgage lender and insurance otherwise effected. - (4) A mortgage lender shall not impose a condition on a borrower 45 in relation to insurance on mortgaged property which would require the borrower to pay a fee to the mortgage lender or to incur a cost which, in either case, would not be paid or incurred by a borrower effecting insurance through the agency of the mortgage lender.

-Costs of legal investigation of

-102.-Any costs incurred by a mortgage lender in respect of, arising from or in connection with, the legal investigation of title to any property offered as security by a borrower shall be paid by the mortgage lender and shall not be recoverable from the borrower either as a fee specifically stated to be in respect of such costs or as part of any fee or other charge in respect of the loan.
+- (2) When the mortgage lender requires a borrower to effect such insurance for the first time as respects a mortgaged property, he shall, at the same time, notify him in writing that the insurance may be so 10 effected and of the nature and extent of the required insurance. - (3) A mortgage lender shall not impose a requirement in regard to the nature and extent of insurance on mortgaged property which differentiates as between insurance effected through the agency of the mortgage lender and insurance otherwise effected. - (4) A mortgage lender shall not impose a condition on a borrower in relation to insurance on mortgaged property which would require the borrower to pay a fee to the mortgage lender or to incur a cost which, in either case, would not be paid or incurred by a borrower effecting insurance through the agency of the mortgage lender. - 105.-Any costs incurred by a mortgage lender in respect of, arising Costs of legal from or in connection with, the legal investigation of title to any title. property offered as security by a borrower shall be paid by the mortgage lender and shall not be recoverable from the borrower either as a fee specifically stated to be in respect of such costs or as 25 part of any fee or other charge in respect of the loan.